-Master Plan Provide a conceptual master plan for projects that will be developed in phases and for multi-building developments (MBD's).
-The master plan should illustrates the general location of future buildings, parking lots, provisions for vehicular and pedestrian circulation, utilities, service areas, stormwater management, and other components of site development.
+Master Plan Provide a conceptual master plan for multi-building developments (MBD's) that illustrates the general location of future buildings, parking lots, provisions for vehicular and pedestrian circulation, utilities, service areas, stormwater management, and other components of site development.
 The plan should demonstrate the interrelationship between all parts of the development, and how it will proceed in an orderly, coordinated fashion.

 Phasing Plan.
-Provide a phasing plan as part of the Site Plan application to illustrate the sequence of construction, and what steps will be taken to ensure compatibility between current and future activities in accordance with the master plan.
+Provide a phasing plan as part of the Site Plan application to illustrate the sequence of construction, and what steps will be taken to ensure compatibility between current and future activities.